Parables/pendwn/README.md

 It will allow me to track everything I do(and I mean everything), how much time I spend on things, and intelligently spread the time I have across multiple tasks so that I get more things done instead of spending months/years doing one thing or abandoning them when they are out of sight.

+You can start with a bigger goal, then break it down into simpler achievable tasks.And pendwn will make sure they don't sit there in your todos list forever.

 Because it would be collecting lots of personal information, I belive making the source codes open source will allow anyone to figure out what pendwn does with your data.